shuait/cvat/cvat/apps/documentation/user_guide.md

 - When you finish the first batch, you will receive the second batch of annotation tasks, and the rest of credit will as given after your annotations are approved.

 ### Basic navigation to the interface
-0. Annotation landing page is shown as below.
+0. An example of annotation landing page is shown as below.

     ![](static/documentation/visualConstructionImages/annotatintasklanding.png)